 10. Try calming essential oils – Otherwise called “aromatherapy”.
 Sniffing some lavender can naturally calm your mind.
 Peppermint and citrus oils can energize and enhance your mood.
 Keep one or two at your desk and use as needed.
 Whether you need a pick-me-up or some stress reduction, essential oils are helpful.

-Finding what works for you might take some time, but once you better manage your stress and find a bit of relaxation, your body will thank you.
+Finding what works for you might take some time, but once you find better ways to reduce stress and find a bit of relaxation, your body will thank you.
 Here at Quotacy, we take the stress out of buying life insurance.
 By working with multiple carriers, we find you the best product at an affordable price, so you can sit back and relax while we do the work for you.